24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website’s Disclosure for more info.

-Top Things to Do in Puebla: Historic Center
+Top Things to Do in the Historic Center

-Puebla has one of my favorite historic centers in all of Mexico.
-It’s filled with drop-dead gorgeous buildings and colorful neighborhoods.
-I just loved wandering around discovering its architectural wonders, cute cafes, and shops selling Talavera pottery.
+Puebla has one of my favorite historic centers in Mexico.
+It’s filled with gorgeous, drop-dead gorgeous buildings and colorful neighborhoods.
+I loved discovering its architectural wonders, cute cafes, and shops selling Talavera pottery.

 Here is a list of things to do in Puebla’s historic center: